davidchern/bitfilter/README.md

 An implementation analogous to bloom filter, for efficiently storing, retrieving and deleting/erasing positive integer numbers, also scalable to data size.

-Typically, it can be used for keep records of user ids that are associated to an item (e.g. a file marked by some users).
+Typically, it can be used for keeping records of user ids that are associated to an item (e.g. a file marked by some users).

 ### Requirenment